zmdominguez/zmdominguez.github.io/_posts/2020-08-06-textpaint-measure.md

 tags:
     - android
 ---
 We have a few custom [spans](https://developer.android.com/reference/android/text/style/package-summary) in our app and over the last few days I have been poring over one of them.
-I was trying to see if the implementation could be improved but before that could happen I needed to understand what it is trying to do first.
+I was trying to see if the implementation could be improved but before that could happen I needed to understand what it was trying to do first.

 This particular span, among other things, deals with drawing some text on a `Canvas`.
 We provide some styling information -- text size, the text colour, and font -- and in the process of drawing there's a lot of measurements and maths.
 <center>